rur/good/README.md

 #### Good Routes ...

-    $ good routes ./portal/settings
+    $ good routes ./portal/page/settings

 Re-generate the routing code for the portal settings page based on the `./portal/settings/routemap.toml` file.

 #### Good Starter ...

-    $ good starter ./portal/helpers/pagestarter
+    $ good starter ./portal/my-page-starter

-Output a folder contianing a set of files for customizing the page scaffold using the `good page` command.
-Good page has a `--starter-template` flag for specifying a dir containing starter files.
+Create a directory containing files for a custom starter page that can be used with the 'good page' command like so.

+    $ good page ./portal mypage --starter-template ./portal/my-page-starter

 ### Intro